Coronavirus furlough leave/job retention scheme 2020 – 2021

 Furlough leave is basically being laid off work temporarily.
-It is used in the government initiative to enable employers whose business have been severely affected by the coronavirus pandemic to retain their employees.
-It’s officially called the Coronavirus Job Retention Scheme and this article briefly addresses some of the isssues facing the millions of employees who have been and/or still are on the scheme.
+It was used by the government to enable employers whose businesses were severely affected by the Coronavirus pandemic to retain their employees.

 Furlough scheme pay

-What can I do if my employer refused to furlough me because I was worried about covid-19 health and safety issues at work?
+Could my employer have refused to furlough me because of my workplace health and safety issues?

-Remember that there are strict time deadlines of three months within which you need to submit any claim you may have against your employer.
-(See our article on time limits for making tribunal claims for further information.)
+And remember that there are strict time deadlines of three months (less one day) within which you need to submit any tribunal claim you may have against your employer.

 Did I have to agree to be furloughed?

 Your employer was legally obliged to seek your agreement in advance of putting you on the furlough scheme.
 They couldn’t just tell you that you were being furloughed or force you to accept it.

 However, if you refused to agree, then your employer could make you redundant.